 But it turns out that the “o(u)r” suffix has quite a confused history.
 The Online Etymology Dictionary reports that –our comes from old French while –or is Latin.
 English has used both endings for several centuries.
 Indeed, the first three folios of Shakespeare’s plays reportedly used both spellings equally.

 But by the late 18th and early 19th centuries, both the US and the UK started to solidify their preferences, and did so differently.

-It turns out that the “o(u)r” suffix has quite a confused history.
 The US took a particularly strong stand thanks to Noah Webster, American lexicographer and co-namesake of the Merriam-Webster dictionaries.
 Webster was a language reformer and, as Merriam-Webster.com notes, the creator of a dictionary in 1806 that attempted to rectify some of the inconsistencies he observed in English spelling.
 He preferred to use the –or suffix and also suggested many other successful changes, such as reversing “re” to create “theater” and “center,” rather than “theatre” and centre.”

 Meanwhile in the UK, Samuel Johnson wrote A Dictionary of the English Language in 1755.
 Johnson was far more of a spelling purist than Webster, and decided that in cases where the origin of the word was unclear, it was more likely to have a French than Latin root.
 “We have few Latin words, among the terms of domestick use, which are not French,” wrote Johnson.
 And so he preferred –our to –or.

 “I have endeavoured to proceed with a scholar’s reverence for antiquity, and a grammarian’s regard to the genius of our tongue,” he wrote.
 As such, he “attempted few alterations.”